-Yesterday, I had a discussion with a colleague.
-Afterwards he told me the exact same thing that an old friend told me a few months ago.
+Recently, during a lunch-table conversation, a colleague told me the exact same thing that an old friend said a few months ago.
 I now have feedback from two different people that I can get outright condescending during discussions.
-I knew that sometimes I am a bit aggressive during arguments but didn’t realize that it sounds insulting to others.
 A new character flaw perhaps.
+I knew that sometimes I get a bit aggressive during arguments but didn’t realize that it sounds insulting to others.
 Shall take corrective actions.
 No point in being an asshole, that too unintentionally.

-As I see it, History gives perspective to the present.
+To begin with, let me concede that there are some important reasons to learn history.
+History gives a perspective to the present.
 We often lack data to make informed decisions about the present.
 History provides us with this data.
 It normalizes our response to the present day situations.
 In the absence of any historical data, we would frequently over/under-estimate the importance of new situations in the present.
-Past historical events give us a sense of how important the present events are.
+Past historical events give us a sense of how important the present day events are.

 Moreover, history informs us about the mistakes that people have made in the past and prevents us from repeating them again.
 It’s a neat catalog of all our failures and successes.
 It makes the process of discovery (scientific or otherwise) more efficient by telling us what pathways have already been tried and tested.
 A good enough reason to learn history, I suppose.

-But – yes there is a ‘but’ after all – despite all these seemingly important functions of history, I somehow can’t let go of my skepticism whenever I come across a historical narrative.
-I am a bit biased against history being taken too seriously.
+And yet, despite all these seemingly important functions of history, I somehow can’t let go of my skepticism whenever I come across a historical narrative.
 It’s hard for me to take any historical narrative at face value.
 There are a couple of reasons for this.

 While reading history, I often come across a full character sketch of a historical figure or a movie-like narration of an event based on what I would consider insufficient information.
 The historian, although well within his rights as a competent authority on the subject, fills in the gaps in information with his own imagination.
 This generates a very fundamental flaw in any historical analysis.
 One that of prejudice.
 As Will Durant puts it –